 Warner Bros. did much of their filming in central London and it is easy to see many of the Harry Potter film locations as well as the locations that were inspiration for J.K.
 Rowling while she was writing the Harry Potter series.
 Outside central London there is, of course, the now highly popular Warner Bros.
 Studio Tour – The Making of Harry Potter, about an hour away by train or car, in Watford.
 This guide will give you the best of the best for Harry Potter fans!

 1. Warner Bros Studio Tour London – The Making of Harry Potter

 Visit the real sets used in the Harry Potter films and delve deeper into the magical world of Hogwarts!
 A must see for Harry Potter fans; families will all enjoy this day out which showcases the most fantastical sets as well as props, costumes and all things Harry Potter.
-Highlights of the Studio include The Great Hall at Hogwarts, Diagon Alley, the Hogwarts Express and the Forbidden Forest.
+Highlights of the Studio include the brand new (for 2019) Gringotts Bank exhibit, including the Lestrange Vault, The Great Hall at Hogwarts, Diagon Alley, the Hogwarts Express and the Forbidden Forest.
 Not in central London but in Watford, an hour away by coach or train and shuttle.